-- This happened to Gil Grissom of CSI: Crime Scene Investigation once.
+- This happened to Gil Grissom of CSI once.
 He spent so much time at a crime scene that one of his co-workers had to rummage something from the fridge at the scene just to get him to eat.

 - As per his literary counterpart, the BBC version of Sherlock often goes without eating while on cases.
-On one occasion, he refuses a meal because "digestion slows me down".
-It's a sign of John's positive influence that during the second series, Sherlock can be seen eating proper meals and snacking between the action.
+On one occasion, he refuses a meal because "digestion slows [him] down".
+It's a sign of John's positive influence that, during the second series, Sherlock can be seen eating proper meals and snacking between the action.

 - Both Erk and his mentor Lord Pent in Fire Emblem 7 have done this, the former actually passing out from both this and a lack of sleep at one point in the past (which really displeases his adoptive mother and Pent's wife, Lady Louise).
 Lord Athos does this as well, though his case is justified in that he's over a thousand years old and "surpassed the needs of flesh".